rkimball/tinytcp/README.md

 cmake -G "Unix Makefiles" ../tinytcp make
 ```
-*Because the tinytcp test app uses a promiscuous socket in order to read/write Layer 2 Ethernet frames, the test app must be run
+* Because the tinytcp test app uses a promiscuous socket in order to read/write Layer 2 Ethernet frames, the test app must be run
 with elevated privileges.
 ```
 sudo ./testApp
 ```
-*To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
+* To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
 This is printed out when the app is run.
 You will also need to use a browser on a different computer that the one running testApp.
 When run, testApp will produce output like this
 ```
 sending discover
 discover sent
 DHCP Send type 3
 DHCP got address 192.168.1.23
 ```
-so you will point your browser at http://192.168.1.23 in this example
+point your browser at http://192.168.1.23 in this example
-##Usage
+## Usage
 The protocol stack has three main functions required

 1. NetworkInterface.RxData - expects a [Layer 2 Ethernet frame](https://en.wikipedia.org/wiki/Ethernet_frame) as input